Here for our final news roundup and information overload.

 We replied to that letter.

-Uh we're we're a news organization.
+We're a news organization.

-Now, correct me if I'm wrong, with all these lawsuits, and I I can only imagine what your legal bills are.
+Now, correct me if I'm wrong, with all these lawsuits, and I can only imagine what your legal bills are.

-Um with all of this going on, I can only imagine that you know it costs a fortune to defend yourself, but as per my recollection, you won every case you've ever been involved in.
+With all of this going on, I can only imagine that, you know, it costs a fortune to defend yourself.

 Project Veritas has won every case, a fact conveniently omitted from our Wikipedia page, so no one really knows about it.

-And and as you have had me on the air discuss before, we sued the New York Times for defamation, and we're winning that.
+And as you have had me on the air discuss before, we sued the New York Times for defamation, and we're winning that.

-Uh we're going to discovery in that.
+We're going to discovery in that.

 We're even being sued by American Federation of Teachers.

-Sean, listen to this.
+Listen to this.

 It says, quote, at this point, remain watchful.

-Uh, and remind yourself and your members to be aware at all times.
+And remind yourself and your members to be aware at all times.

-Trust that verifies my rule.
+Trust that verify is my rule.

-This is the head of the teachers union.
+This is the head of the teachers' union.

 She's also suing us for a story we did about teachers behaving badly.

-So people have have sued us, but we keep winning the cases, and they've stopped suing us, Sean, because they know we don't back down.
+So people have sued us, but we keep winning the cases, and they've stopped suing us, Sean, because they know we don't back down.

-Quote, well, I mean Hillary knows through the chain of command what's going on.
+Quote, well, I mean, Hillary knows through the chain of command what's going on.

 I'm not suggesting we wait.